cunarist/class-transform/README.md

 }
 ```

-Alternatively, you can make the class fields exclusive by default
+Alternatively, you can make the class fields exclusive
 and include only those are needed:

 ```typescript